Bart After Dark: Plot

 An oil tanker runs aground, spilling millions of gallons of oil on Baby Seal Beach.
 Lisa begs Marge to help celebrities scrub oil tar from shorebirds and sea mammals.
 Marge, Lisa and Maggie drive to the beach, leaving Bart and Homer home alone.
 Soon the house becomes a filthy mess, so Bart goes outside to play with his friends.

 Milhouse's toy airplane crashes atop the roof of a Gothic house.
 While Bart is retrieving it, he accidentally falls, destroying a stone gargoyle.
 Belle, the owner of the house, grabs Bart by the ear and takes him home, much to his friends' horror.
 At the Simpson home, Belle demands that Homer punish Bart for trespassing on her property.
 Homer balks until Belle threatens to come back and speak with Marge if he won't discipline Bart.
 Homer forces Bart to perform chores for Belle at the Maison Derrière, which the boy soon learns is a burlesque house.
 Bart does his job with enthusiasm and becomes indispensable to Belle.
 Marge and Lisa arrive at the beach, but discover that cleaning beach tar from animals is a task reserved only for celebrities.
 Instead, they are put to work scrubbing rocks, a job they soon abandon to return home.

 After Homer learns the truth about the burlesque house, he does nothing to stop Bart from working there.
 Principal Skinner visits the house and sees Bart is the door greeter.
 He reports it to the Lovejoys and the Flanderses, who confront Homer about Bart's workplace.
 As Homer crows that he has no problem with Bart working at a burlesque house, Marge returns home unexpectedly and is upset to learn this.

-Marge asks Belle to close the house, but Belle refuses, saying it is a part of Springfield.
+Marge asks Belle to close the house and leave Springfield, but Belle refuses, saying it is a part of Springfield and that she has deeper ties to the town than Marge does.
 Marge presses the matter at a town meeting and shows slides of several prominent citizens leaving the Maison Derrière.
 Marge's campaign convinces the town to form a mob to destroy the house.

 The mob arrives at the house and starts smashing property.
 Homer tries to stop the mob's rampage by singing a musical number, accompanied by Belle and her burlesque dancers.
 The townfolk join in singing and are persuaded to let the house stay.
 However, Marge arrives with a bulldozer, having missed the song.
 As she starts a song about her stance on the house, she accidentally puts the bulldozer in drive and destroys a wing of the Maison.
 She apologizes profusely to Belle and the townsfolk for wrecking their beloved house.
 To pay for the damage, Marge performs a ventriloquist act at the house, where she is heckled by Homer — who is promptly removed by the bouncer, Bart.